 What are varicose veins?

-Some supplements and foods can help alleviate symptoms such as tired, heavy or painful aching legs.
-So what role can vitamins play in controlling the condition?
+Certain supplements and foods can also help to alleviate symptoms such as tired, heavy or painful aching legs.
+So, what role can vitamins play in controlling the condition?

 Four Effective Vitamins